Can You Eat Watermelon While Pregnant? Yes — Here’s What You Need to Know

 Consider this your guide to everything we eat and drink—where we get it, how we prepare it, the best ways to cook and serve it, and more.
 From shopping guides to meal prep hacks, this is food+drink simplified from every step of the eating+drinking process—from source to finished product.

-You’re tired, a little nauseous, and all you want is a warm, soothing cup of chamomile tea before bed.
+You’re pregnant, you’ve given up coffee, and all you want is a warm, comforting cup of something.